Epilepsy

 There are several complementary therapies that some people with epilepsy feel work for them.
 But none has been shown to reduce seizures conclusively in medical studies.

-Herbal remedies should also be used cautiously because some of their ingredients can interact with epilepsy medication.
+Herbal remedies should also be used cautiously because some of their ingredients can interact with epilepsy medicine.

-St John's Wort, a herbal remedy used for mild depression, isn't recommended for people with epilepsy because it can affect the levels of epilepsy medication in the blood and may stop the medicine working properly.
+St John's Wort, a herbal remedy used for mild depression, is not recommended for people with epilepsy because it can affect the levels of epilepsy medicine in the blood and may stop the medicine working properly.

 There are reports that some strong-smelling aromatherapy treatments such as hyssop, rosemary and sweet fennel, may trigger seizures in some people.